Uki-Vavuniya-Cohort-1/CRUD/README.md

 This repository demonstrates the basic operations of CRUD (Create, Read, Update, Delete) in software development.

 ## Technologies Used
-- Programming Language: $JavaScript$
+- Programming Language: JavaScript
-- Framework: $NodeJS,Mongoose,Express$
+- Framework: NodeJS,Mongoose,Express

 ## Features